RudraNilBasu/DS-Lab/Day2/Readme.md

 ###Problem Statement

-* Add two polynomial expressions
+* Accept two polynomials and find their sum.

 * find sum of two sparse matrices in 3 tupple form